 Minimally Invasive Adenocarcinoma (MIA)

-Less than 3 cm solitary lesions with lepidic growth pattern with less than 5 mm areas of invasive foci in addition.
+Less than 3 cm solitary lesions with lepidic growth pattern with less than 5 mm areas of invasive foci.
 The invasive component can be uni- or multifocal and can be of any histologic pattern other than lepidic (papillary, micropapillary, acinar, or solid).
 By definition, they do not have any evidence of vascular, stromal, or pleural invasion.
-It can be challenging at times to distinguish alveolar collapse from stromal invasion, and elastin stains can be of use.
+It can be challenging to distinguish alveolar collapse from stromal invasion, and elastin stains can be of use.

 Lepidic Predominant Adenocarcinoma (LPA)

-Adenocarcinoma with areas of lepidic growth and greater than 5 mm invasive foci or evidence of invasion of stroma with blood vessel, pleura, or lymphatic invasion or necrosis.
+These are adenocarcinoma with areas of lepidic growth and greater than 5 mm invasive foci, or evidence of invasion of stroma with blood vessels, pleura, or lymphatic invasion or necrosis.
 A higher percentage of lepidic growth patterns were associated with a lower risk of recurrence.
 Multiple studies have demonstrated that the invasive component size and the histomorphologic subtype are better predictors of survival than total tumor size.

 Cytological features include a flat sheet of homogenous neoplastic cells with mild nuclear enlargement and prominent nuclear grooves.
 In the case of minimally invasive adenocarcinoma, apart from the lepidic growth pattern, the invasive component is represented by papillary or acinar growth patterns in the center or periphery of the tumor mass.